Roles of Electron-Magnon Cross Diffusion in Unidirectional Magnetoresistance of Metallic Magnetic Bilayers: Results and Discussion

 \subsection{Variation of UMR with magnetic field and magnon gap}

 We next examine how the UMR coefficient varies with the external magnetic field and with the intrinsic magnon gap.
 Figure~\ref{fig:UMR-v-B} shows the UMR coefficient as a function of magnetic field applied parallel or antiparallel to the magnetization.
-For a parallel field, $\zeta_{\mathrm{UMR}}$ increases with $B$ and eventually saturates at a value determined by rate of spin angular momentum transfer between the electron and magnon subsystems.
-This behavior reflects the field-induced increase of the effective magnon excitation energy,
+For a parallel field, $\zeta_{\mathrm{UMR}}$ increases with $B$ and eventually saturates at a value determined by the rate of spin angular momentum transfer between the electron and magnon subsystems.
+This behavior reflects the field-induced increase of the effective magnon excitation energy~\footnote{We neglect dipolar interactions in the magnon dispersion because they affect only the long-wavelength (small-\(q\)) part of the spin-wave spectrum~\cite{Holstein40PR_HP-transformations}, whereas at larger wave vectors the quadratic exchange term \(\propto q^{2}\) dominates and the dispersion becomes effectively exchange-like.
+This is illustrated explicitly in Appendix~\ref{appendix:Dipolar-interaction}, where we compare the exchange-only and full (exchange + dipolar) magnon dispersions and show that, over the wave-vector range relevant for transport, they essentially coincide; moreover, we demonstrate that the UMR is dominated by short-wavelength exchange magnons, while long-wavelength magnons contribute weakly due to predominantly forward scattering. },

 where $A_{\mathrm{ms}}$ is the magnon stiffness, $\mu_B$ the Bohr magneton, $g$ the Land\'e $g$-factor, and $\mathbf{m}$ the unit vector along the magnetization direction, which makes the creation of nonequilibrium magnons more energetically costly.
 As fewer magnons are excited, less spin angular momentum is transferred from the electronic subsystem into magnons, leaving more interfacial spin accumulation to contribute to UMR.
 In contrast, for an antiparallel field, the effective gap is reduced by the opposite Zeeman term.
 The resulting suppression of the magnon gap enhances magnon excitation, increasing angular momentum transfer into magnons and thereby reducing UMR.
 When the Zeeman contribution nearly cancels the intrinsic gap $\Delta_\mathrm{g}$, the effective total gap approaches zero, leading to a rapid drop of $\zeta_{\mathrm{UMR}}$.
 The inset of Fig.~\ref{fig:UMR-v-B} shows the explicit dependence on $\Delta_\mathrm{g}$, highlighting that a larger intrinsic gap monotonically enhances UMR until saturation is reached for a given coupling strength $J_\mathrm{sd}$.